The Art Of Brinner: Eating Breakfast For Dinner

 Occasionally referred to as brinner, this meal has both similarities and several subtle differences between standard breakfast.
 As such, the best brinner recipes often take breakfast standbys and give them a new spin as to make them better suited for dinnertime.
 So, whether you’re hankering for a eggs, French toast or waffles and pancakes, here are a few brinner suggestions:

 Bacon is usually the meat of choice when it comes to adding a side dish to scrambled eggs.
 However, since it’s dinner, why not opt for something that’s a bit more hearty?
-That could include prosciutto, a thinly cut, uncooked variety of ham, or even something a bit more basic like slow-cooked ham.
+That could include prosciutto, a thinly cut, uncooked variety of ham, or even corned beef hash.
 Instead of meat, different kinds of vegetables are also an option.
 Try roasted cauliflower, Brussels sprouts or caramelized onions.
 These veggies offer a new spin on more standard scrambled eggs, resulting in a meal that can be both warm and comforting after a long day at the office.
 Also consider taking this approach to omelets, using less breakfast-y sides and opting for more exciting ingredients.
 Popular options include black beans, perfect for a Mexican-themed dinner party, or even a tomato-mozzarella filling.

 With its combination of sweet flavors and overall fluffiness, French toast is a favorite during breakfasts everywhere.
 When it comes to adapting it for the dinner table, there are a few great options that won’t interfere with that core flavor.
 For their dinner menus, some chefs have begun to serve French toast with the goat cheese chevre.
 Made from actual milk, the tart, sometimes earthy flavoring of chevre is a nice addition to most French toast recipes.
 Instead of cheeses, you might also experiment with different kinds of bread.
 That could mean something like parmesan or garlic bread, which offers a more savory experience, or sourdough, which can range from tangy to distinctly sour.
 Or, use the French toast as bread for a sandwich.
 That could hold a nice egg scramble or add traditional sandwich standbys like ham or turkey.